github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 - Stable queue tagging and the flat `runners_map` output remain unchanged.
 - When `experimental.multi_runner_config` is non-empty, every key in the experimental map calls `modules/runner-config` at `module.runner_configs["<runner_config>"]`; stable-map entries are not dispatched.
 - Experimental v2 uses `module.runner_configs["<runner_config>"]`; within each entry, the canonical provider child addresses are `module.runner_configs["<runner_config>"].module.compute_aws_ec2_trust_policy[0]`, `module.runner_configs["<runner_config>"].module.compute_aws_ec2[0]`, and `module.runner_configs["<runner_config>"].module.orchestration_webhook[0]`.
 Moved blocks inside `runner-config` preserve existing experimental state from the earlier `module.compute_ec2_trust_policy[0]` and `module.compute_ec2[0]` child labels when upgrading to these namespaced labels.
+- Scale-set orchestration is aggregated outside the per-runner child at `module.orchestration_scale_set[0]`; no moved block is added for this new experimental path.
 - Experimental resources are exposed separately through the nested `runners_map_v2` output.
 - The maps are not combined.
 A non-empty v2 map has explicit priority over the stable map.